 2. Take a Walk on the Wild Side at the Laguna Madre Nature Trail

-More than 300 species of migratory birds make their home on South Padre Island, and there is perhaps no better place to spot them than the Laguna Madre Nature Trail.
+More than 300 species of migratory birds make their home on South Padre Island, and there is perhaps a no better place to spot them than the Laguna Madre Nature Trail.